pantheon-systems/documentation/guide_template.md

 <hr>

 ## Overview
 Write a summary about what information you will cover in the guide.
+This should include a description of the goal state and problem state.

 ## Before You Begin
- -  List of prerequistes or technical requirements a user must have or understand before starting the task.
+List of prerequisites or technical requirements a user must have or understand before starting the task.

 ## Topic/Goal